Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - Fine twizzers to handle the tiny components (and experience the joy of capacitor tombstoning);
 - 3 hours of free time with your prefered music in background and no kids whining around;
 - A good skill in soldering because **this is not a beginner project**.
 It can really end as a mess if you don't know what you are doing.
 Keep in mind that the mod is not intended to be easily reversible.

-## How to be sure to completely screw up the project

-_100% based on real-life events after years helping people with camera mods and some shamefull fails on my own_

-This is your first soldering project since the high school (even better: you have no skill in soldering at all).
-Take the puniest possible soldering iron, some pure tin solder wire without flux core (and use no flux at all, it's so overrated), dismiss the solder wick (there is sometimes a bit of flux coating that can save the project, so avoid it) and solder bare eyes with unprotected gold-plated PCB fingers: you got the recipe !
-Oh, and you can solder the MAC-GBD with ripped pads from the original board still stuck below the pins, it's very efficient to have unfixable shorts.

-OK, let's stop sarcasms, back to the subject.

 ## What to fit it with